-The Butterfly Tree runs a number of health programs in rural clinics, which receive very little government funding.
+The Butterfly Tree runs a number of health programmes in rural clinics, which receive very little government funding.
 The most crucial are malaria prevention to outreach communities in four Chiefdoms, providing mosquito nets and educational workshops.
 In 2015 we launched a new malaria prevention project, providing two safe products, which were first distributed in the Mukuni and Sekute Chiefdoms.
+This is proving to be hgily effecvtive.
 HIV prevention education is essential, encouraging people to be tested in order to know their status; support, counselling and treatment are also available.
 Our successful HIV prevention method, using trained peer educators, works well in schools, to help prevent new cases of HIV.

-We have advanced maternity care at Mukuni, Mambova, Mahalulu, Singwamba and Kasiya clinics, adding maternity wings and women’s shelters.
+We have advanced maternity care at Mukuni, Mambova, Mahalulu, Singwamba, Kasiya and Musokotwane clinics, adding maternity wings and women’s shelters.
 Whenever possible we fund treatment for children, a considerable number have received financial assistance for operations, special diets, medication and physiotherapy.

 Over twenty thousand people are dependent on the funding and medical supplies we provide to rural clinics.
-An entire Health Centre was added at Mahalulu and a rural clinic was built at Muchambile in 2014.
+An entire Health Centre was added at Mahalulu and a rural clinic was built at Muchambila in 2014.
 Two further women’s shelters were added in 2015 and a new clinic for Mambova, to replace the old one, is currently under construction.
+In 2017 we greatly improved the drainage and sanitation at Mukuni Health Centre.
 We have an environmental officer on our team in Zambia and work with highly qualified government employed medical staff.
-Experienced volunteers from all over the world assist at the rural clinics and Livingstone hospital.
+We have an experienced Youth Social Worker on our UK team.

-Our support is vital – without it these vulnerable people would have very limited medical services.
+Our support is vital – without it these vulnerable people would have limited medical services.